Penal system in China: Prisons

-The prisoners are subjected to forced labor, often under harsh and violent conditions.
+Prisoners may be subjected to forced labor, often under harsh and violent conditions.
 It was reported that most prisons operate on a point-based system, which means that prisoners who passed their line will receive extra compensation depending on how many extra points they have earned.
 The judge who presides over a prisoner's commutation trial will consider the prisoner's labor record evidence of his or her good behavior.
 The prison shall have a classroom and a reading room, and the prisoners shall receive an education.
 Chinese law states that prisoners shall receive prompt medical treatment and it also states that prisons shall be equipped with infirmaries.
-The staffs of the prisons use a point-based system to evaluate the behavior of the prisoners.

 According to Chinese law, female prisoners are supposed to be held in separate facilities and in those facilities, they will be watched by female officers, male officers are generally not allowed to enter these facilities and when they need to meet a prisoner for official purposes, they must be accompanied by a female officer.
 However, it has been widely reported that the sexual abuse of prisoners by authorities is widespread in the Chinese penal system.
 The International Society for Human Rights claims that female political prisoners are frequently gang raped on the order of prison authorities.